Opiskull/Blog/content/about.md

 Hi!

-My name is Christian Onuk and I'm from Austria.
+My name is Christian Onuk and I am from Styria (that is in Austria).

 In this blog I write about all things that I work on and try out that have to do with Programming, IT and computers.